familycomicsstudios/chikken/README.md

 Wins the game by reaching the opposite end of the board.

-Can push any adjacent piece in any direction.
+Can push any adjacent piece in any direction, other than other Dogs.

 Cannot push a piece if it would be pushed into another piece.